 For the likes of BT and TalkTalk, the web has made some aspects of business easier for both customer and company.
 However, communication can sometimes be more of a challenge.
 Despite emails being a quick and easy form of outreach for customers, the lack of face to face engagement can create hindrances.
 As a solution, many companies take the time to consider the different areas of internet communication to ensure customers receive exemplary service.

 The majority of businesses that run all or part of their business online have a dedicated email address for customers to use, with many departments having their own specific one to allow for messages to be delivered to the most appropriate point of contact.
 It is a question of what type of email to have.
 Online providers such as Google and Yahoo offer free email accounts, but these accounts can often be spam-heavy and often looks unprofessional.
 Therefore, it is best for companies to invest in a business email provider that offers filters and security.

 The faceless quality of emails and, online business in general, means that customers cannot receive the face-to-face engagement that even a person on the end of a telephone call can provide.
 Many businesses that function largely online should aim to add a personal touch and make the communication between the company and the customer as natural and seamless as possible.
 Many companies have adopted this, by harnessing instant messaging services for customers to have online discussions with company employees.
 Another popular platform are forums, where customers can discuss issues with one another or offer tips and leave reviews on the company.

 Aside from emails and customer communication services, having strong online support options is another avenue for companies to consider.
 Companies should make it immediately obvious to customers that that they take concerns seriously.
 Posting guidelines for customers about company policies regarding the answering of customer queries helps indicate to customers that the company values their communication.
 Additionally, many companies opt to have an FAQ page linking from the main page of the website.

-Read more here about our internet solutions for media and communications businesses.
+Read more here about our Network in the Sky for media and events businesses.